 How to Treat Cold Weather Tooth Pain

 Playing in the snow, bundling up in your favorite sweater, and drinking hot cocoa are all fun in the winter, but cold weather can be brutal on your body.
-It can dry out skin, make lips chapped, even make your teeth hurt!
+It can dry out skin, make lips chapped, and even make your teeth hurt!
+Learn more about tooth pain due to cold weather as well as tips for reducing this discomfort.

 - Try breathing in and out through your nose as much as possible.
 Breathing through the mouth brings the cold air directly in contact with your teeth and the sudden change in temperature can cause tooth pain.